NullSpace-BitCradle/Intune-PowerShell-Scripts/README.md

 ## License

-This collection is provided as-is for use in managing Microsoft Intune deployments.
-Use at your own risk.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Support